-Michelle Fraiser – Director and Higher Court Advocate
+Michelle Fraiser – Director and Higher Court Advocate – Qualified 1998

 I have been qualified since 1998 having been duped by many glamorous episodes of LA Law.
 The harsh reality of attending the police station in the middle of the night and then trying to look bright eyed and bushy tailed for court the next day is not quite so easy to achieve with only the help of the Max Factor products and not the max factor facial artist to go with it!
 Nonetheless with a mortgage to pay I wouldn’t want to do anything else.
 I have been in private practice throughout, becoming a partner at my former firm, Sherwood Dunham, and now one of the two owners of Carter Osborne Limited.
-I have dealt with, and continue to deal with a wide range of cases from murder to motoring and road traffic.
+I have dealt with, and continue to deal with a wide range of cases from murder to motoring and road traffic numbering many thousand.
 I was pleased to be granted my Higher Rights of Audience which allows me to provide a service to the clients from the Police Station to the Crown Court.
 I enjoy a challenge and I have to say most of the time the job does not let me down.
 This is now more true than ever with the recent changes.
 Not feeling I had enough hours of my day filled and enough wrinkles created by my job I felt expansion would help shorten my life appropriately!
 In all seriousness the dynamics of the new practise will ensure the high standards we have achieved are maintained and strengthened.

-Andrew Gibson – Director and Higher Court Advocate
+Andrew Gibson – Director and Higher Court Advocate – Qualified 2007

 Having grown up on the Eastern District in Northampton and being a book worm who wore glasses, I quickly learned to be a quick thinking negotiator.
 I put this to good use when becoming a carpet salesman at 15 years of age.
 I realised my ability to talk could not only save my good looks, but also earn me money.
 After finishing university I eventually worked as a Case BuiIder for Northants Police and I soon decided I wanted to work for the side of “truth and justice”.
 When invited to join R.J Osborne & Co my dream became a reality, I completed my training contract in the minimum time possible and worked my way up to being a Director and one of the owners of the Company.
 I am I always wanted to be a criminal lawyer having been fooled by LA Law and Matlock and whilst the reality is not quite as glamorous I can never say that I am bored and would never want to do anything else.
 With the expansion into Carter Osborne I am pleased to be part of a strong team of experienced and highly respected staff which will grow from strength to strength.
 I have dealt with the whole spectrum of cases from Murder to motoring and everything in between and my experience covers thousands of cases.

-Alistair Evans – Director and Higher Court Advocate
+Alistair Evans – Director and Higher Court Advocate – Qualified 1991

-John Whiston – Consultant and Higher Court Advocate
+John Whiston – Consultant and Higher Court Advocate – Qualified 1979

 I qualified as a solicitor in 1979 having trained with a firm with offices in Bedfordshire and Hertfordshire.
 My interest has always been criminal law and probably dates from my first proper job which was in the Probation Service in Greater Manchester.
 Having been a Magistrates Court Clerk, a Prosecutor and for the last 23 years a Defence Advocate I can claim to be well experienced and to have seen most things at least twice.
 I have dealt with every case imaginable from murder to road traffic and have dealt with many thousands of motoring cases.
 In my spare time (which isn’t much) I confess to enjoying a relaxing beer- which may also explain my double vision.
 I enjoy client contact and get my job satisfaction from doing my best for my clients whose children and grandchildren I am sometimes called upon to represent.

-Liam Muir – Director and Higher Court Advocate
+Liam Muir – Director and Higher Court Advocate – Qualified 2016

-William Falshaw – Counsel
+William Falshaw – Counsel – Called in 1987

-William works independently for local Chambers as well as working part time for us.
-He assists with police station, magistrates and Crown Court cases providing further depth of experience to the team.
+I work independently for local Chambers as well as working part time for Carter Osborne Limited.
+I assists with police station, magistrates and Crown Court cases providing further depth of experience to the team.

-Neil Clark – Director and Solicitor
+Neil Clark – Director and Solicitor – Qualified 1980

 I qualified as a solicitor in 1980.
 I started my own general legal practice in 1984 but eventually chose to specialise in criminal law and mental health law.
 For far too many years I travelled all over England representing clients in courts and psychiatric hospitals.
 My practice eventually merged with another successful legal practice in Northampton when I chose to concentrate my efforts in the field of criminal law.
 My range of work now takes me from advising in police stations outside normal working hours to representing in trials during working hours.
 It is work I greatly enjoy and I am pleased to say that the long tradition of successful outcomes continue to this day.
 I am always prepared to assist those who require legal assistance in the field of criminal law as indeed are my friends and colleagues at this leading criminal practice.
 My experience covers the whole gamut of offences and I have dealt with thousands of road traffic offences.

-Gill Walker – Director and Higher Court Advocate
+Gill Walker – Director and Higher Court Advocate – Qualified 1986

 I left school at 18 by chance got a job with a solicitor and was appointed a clerk dealing with criminal defences and family work.
 Decided to get a degree and went to night school for 4 years whilst working full time.
 I had to leave that job to go to law school full time for a year.
 Because I was also a Fellow of the Institute of Legal Executives I did not have to do a training contract and when I passed my finals was admitted as a Solicitor.